 History

-The oldest fortifications in Dryslwyn, controlling one of the crossings of meandering Tywi River, were built around the second quarter of the 13th century by Rhys Gryg, ruler of the Welsh Deheubarth, or possibly by his successors.
+The oldest fortifications in Dryslwyn, controlling one of the crossings of meandering Tywi River, were built around the beginning of the second quarter of the 13th century by Rhys Gryg, ruler of the Welsh Deheubarth, or possibly by his successors.
 A year earlier Rhys had married into the powerful Anglo-Norman de Clare family, which strengthened his position and probably prompted the construction of the castle.
 Earlier, the Welsh princes did not build stone castles, new construction solutions only came with the Normans.
 At that time, in addition to Dryslwyn, Rhys also erected (or expanded) a very similar Dinefwr stronghold.
 Strengthened by his new fortifications, Rhys initially opposed Llywelyn ap Iorwerth’s decision to pay tribute to English king Henry III, which prompted the Welsh ruler of Gwynedd to join the armed expedition and bring Rhys to heel.

 The conflict between Rhys ap Maredudd and the Englishmen occurred in 1287, probably as a result of dissatisfaction of the Welshman with too little reward for withdrawing from the alliance with Llywelyn.
 The struggle in solitude, however, did not turn out to be a good move, because in August 1287 Dryslwyn besieged over 11,000 people under the command of Edmund, Earl of Cornwall.
 After the fierce battles, during which both siege engines and mining were used, which collapsed a fragment of the wall that killed several knights inspected the attack, including Nicholas, Baron de Stafford, Sir William de Monte Caniso and Sir John de Bonvillars.
 The castle garrison surrendered on September 5, 1287.
 Rhys escaped but was deprived of his property and captured in 1292.
 Transported to York, he was brought to trial, accused of betrayal and executed.
-After the capture, Dryslwyn was handed over to Alan Plukenet, who made the necessary repairs and expansion of the castle.
+After the capture, Dryslwyn was handed over to Alan Plucknet, who made the necessary repairs and expansion of the castle.

 Architecture

-In the mid-thirteenth century, Rhys ap Maredudd expanded the outer ward on the north-eastern side (later the middle ward) and strengthened the entrance gate to the upper castle.
+In the mid-thirteenth century, Rhys ap Maredudd expanded the outer bailey on the north-eastern side (later the middle ward) and strengthened the entrance gate to the upper ward.
 Initially, it was an ordinary doorway in the wall, closed by a bar and flanked by a keep.
 Due to the slopes of the hill, it was reachable from the outside on stone steps.
 After the extension, an unroofed foregate with a portcullis and a door was added.
 The portcullis was lowered in stone guides, while the door was mounted on iron hinges placed in holes in the wall.
 From the south, the foregate was adjacent to a small stone platform formed of a short section of the wall connecting to the main perimeter and the keep.
 On it were discovered relics of a small fourteenth-century half-timbered building, probably a place from where the guard could control entering the castle.
 A blocked window opening suggests that earlier, probably before 1287, a stone building was in its place.
 In addition to the watchtower, there were also stone stairs leading to the platform and to the crown of the defensive walls.
 One of the stairs led from the defensive wall-walk, probably straight to the adjacent cylindrical tower, others to the upper part of the foregate, where the portcullis mechanism had to function.

 At the end of the 13th century, another north-eastern ward (lower castle) was built, fortified with a 1.8-meter-thick stone defensive wall, preceded by a ditch from the north.
 The entrance led through a four-sided gatehouse from the north.
 It had only two floor, with the lower gate passage accessible on a timber bridge (perhaps a drawbridge) over the ditch.
 The passage itself was secured by two portcullises and two doors, placed in a set portcullis plus a door at both ends of the gate.
 At the back of the building, the vaulted corridor led up the stairs to the upper floor room, where there were probably mechanisms supporting the portcullises.
 The courtyard of the lower ward was built up with economic houses (stables, warehouses, granaries, garrison quarters), located at the inner faces of the defensive walls.
 A large building stood out from the west of the outer ward, but its purpose remains unknown.